dbvdb/wise-cat/iptables-persistency.md

 WantedBy=multi-user.target
 ```

-5) then run these commands to run service:
+5) Then run these commands to run service:

 ```bash
 systemctl daemon-reload